-Refund Option Description Refund Schedule 50% Refundable - If individual did not elect to apply any Early Advantage Fee For portion of the Individual Membership Fee as No. 1 Service Contract a credit towards the cost of any Member stay, NO. 1 the Provider, less a 4% administrative fee, will refund 50% of the Individual Membership Fee.
-48 Month Declining - Deduct 4% administrative fee plus 2% per Early Advantage LifeCare month after assigned occupancy date for 48 No. 2 Contract months due to termination by Resident for any reason, including death; No refund du after 48 months from assigned occupancy date.
+Refund Option Description Refund Schedule

+50% Refundable - If individual did not elect to apply any

+No. 1 Early Advantage Fee For portion of the Individual Membership Fee

+Service Contract as a credit towards the cost of any

+110. 1 Member stay, the Provider, less a 4%

+administrative fee, will refund 50% of the

+Individual's Membership Fee.

+48 Month Declining - Deduct 4% administrative fee plus 2% per

+Early Advantage LifeCare month after assigned occupancy date for

+No. 2 Contract 48 months due to termination by Resident

+for any reason, including death; No

+refund due after 48 months from assigned

+occupancy date.